Voivodic/ExSHalos/README.md

 ## Documentation

-More information about the installation, the API and some examples can be found at the [documentation](https://voivodic.github.io/ExSHalos/).
+More information about the installation, the API, and some tutorials can be found at the [documentation](https://voivodic.github.io/ExSHalos/).

 ## TODO

 Not necessarily in the priority order

 ### Code